 What is the best way to store and treat eggs before incubation?
 How does incubation temperature influence the development of the embryo?
-And what are the best practices during the hatching phase?
-In the last two decades knowledge about incubation has been increased, but still numerous new questions and doubts are present.
+What are the best practices during the hatching phase?
+In the last two decades knowledge about incubation has increased, but still numerous new questions and doubts are present.
 In the course ‘Incubation biology and hatchery management’, new insights from research and developments in the field are presented.
 The programme is an excellent opportunity to deepen your knowledge and understanding of incubation biology and hatchery management.

 opportunity for discussion.
 In this course we will pay attention to the following subjects:

-- Pre-incubation and storage factors of eggs
+- Pre-incubation and storage factors for incubation eggs

 - Hatchery hygiene